 A ‘curriculum’ is a list of content to be taught and learnt – a course of study for schools, colleges and universities.
 From September 2014, the government produced a new National Curriculum.
 Private schools, academies and free schools are exempt: they do not need to follow the requirements.

-Phonic sessions are taught 5 days a week for 20 minutes each day.
-Children are taught in small groups based on their ability for phonics.
+Phonic sessions are taught 5 days a week for 30 to 40 minutes each day and within this lesson, guided reading takes place, linked to the new taught sound for that day.
+Children are taught in small groups based on their ability for phonics within their own class.

 For more information on how you can support your child in learning to read, click on the helpful links below.
 If you have any questions, please come and see Mrs Archibald.